-Physiotherapy Care for Babies /Children with Neurological Disorders, Cerebral Palsy & Motor Delay by our specialised neuro physiotherapist: London
+Physiotherapy treatment for Babies /Children with Neurological Disorders, Cerebral Palsy, Dystonia & Motor Delay by our specialised neuro physiotherapist in London at our practices in East London Moorgate EC2, Belgravia Westminster SW1 and Clapham SW4 or at your home in London

 If you want to receive news and offers from us

 Physiotherapy rehabilitation for baby with neuromotor delays, cerebral palsy or Dystonia in London

 Rehabilitation is very important during childhood for any young cerebral palsy patients.
 Any rehabilitation program must be meticulous and done by qualified neuro physiotherapists to insure the best outcome possible.
 For an ultimate result it is also important that your baby is followed, in the meantime, by an occupational and speech therapist.